arnaudj/mooc-aws-certified-solutions-architect-associate-2019-notes/Course/Route53/README.md

 * Geolocation routing policy: Use when you want to route traffic based on the location of your users.
 * Multivalue answer routing policy: Use when you want Route 53 to respond to DNS queries with up to eight healthy records selected at random.
 * Geoproximity routing policy: Use when you want to route traffic based on the location of your resources and, optionally, shift traffic from resources in one location to resources in another.

+### Exam tips
+* ELBs are to be resolved via DNS: they don't have a pre-defined IP address
+* Always choose Alias over CNAME

 ## DNS